haidog-yaqub/Your-Stable-Audio/README.md

 # References

-If you find the code useful for your research, please consider citing
+If you find the code useful for your research, please consider citing:

 ```bibtex
 @article{hai2023dpm,